-Commented [WJ(8]: Added by Administration
+Commented [WJ(11]: Added by Administration

-3. If the Safety and Health Codes Board approves the requested revisions to the standard as submitted, the standard shall take effect upon filing with the Registrar of Regulations and publication in a newspaper of general circulation published in the City of Richmond, Virginia.
+and publication in a newspaper of general circulation published in the City of Richmond,

+Virginia.

-4. Should the Governor fail to review the standard under subsection 1 within thirty (30) days of its approval by the Safety and Health Codes Board, the Board will not need to reconvene to take further action, and the standard shall take effect upon filing with the Registrar of Regulations and publication in a newspaper of general circulation published in the City of Richmond, Virginia.
+4. Should the Governor fail to review the standard under subsection A 1 of this section within thirty (30) days of its approval by the Safety and Health Codes Board, the Board will not need to reconvene to take further action, and the standard shall take effect upon filing with the Registrar of Regulations and publication in a newspaper of general circulation published in the City of Richmond, Virginia.